-Social Media Resources for Camp Humphrey’s and Pyeongtaek Residents
+Social Media Resources, Apps and Phone Numbers for Camp Humphrey’s and Pyeongtaek Residents

 U.S. Army Garrison Humphreys on Facebook

 The official Garrison Humphreys facebook page.
 Go to the photos album to find shuttle bus schedules, new road construction updates etc and go to posts to read the daily newsletter.
 Have a question?
 The page is run by the Public Affairs Office (PAO) and they usually respond within an hour or on the same day.
 The team over there is extremely polite and helpful and if you find you need help running offpost events involving Humphreys, they are a great point of contact.

 USAG Humphreys FMWR on Facebook